 Information about all current CREATE bid opportunities can be found on the CREATE website(Opens in a new window).
 To receive an email notification when a new bid solicitation is opened, sign up for CREATE Program procurement notifications(Opens in a new window).
 Be sure to select the procurement list.
 Additional information about doing business with CREATE on the 75th St. CIP is available on this project website in the doing business section.

 There will be additional design, engineering, construction and supplier opportunities on the 75th St. CIP.
-Disadvantaged Business Enterprises (DBEs) are encouraged to register through the CREATE website for email invitations to respond to professional services bid opportunities for contracted work.
-All CREATE Program partner procurements will be sent through the CREATE procurement notification email.
-Notifications are also made through newspapers.
+DBE firms are encouraged to register through the CREATE website for email invitations to respond to professional services bid opportunities for contracted work.
+All CREATE Program partner procurements will be sent through the CREATE procurement email notifications and are also made through newspapers.